BrandonDyer64/kevin-lang/GETTING_STARTED.md

 ## Pointers

-There are three kinds of pointer in Kevin.
+There are three kinds of pointers in Kevin.

 | -       | -        |
 | ------- | -------- |